Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

     * Create document as non-HR employee.
         * Passes if authorisation check fails.
     * Create document as HR employee for a staff member that already exists.
-        * Passes if user is prompted to amend document instead of creating new one.
+        * Passes if no documents are created.

 * **Amend Personal Details**
     * Amend document request as HR employee, fill in new details.
         * Passes if new details are saved to database.
     * Amend request for document that does not exist as HR employee.
-        * Passes if user is prompted to create a new document.
+        * Passes if no documents are changed.

 * **Create new Review Record**
     * Create document as HR employee.